 By Ananyo James Eneh

-Former Vice President of Nigeria, Alhaji Atiku Abubakar, GCON, has won a well-deserved victory at the Peoples Democratic Party’s (PDP) Presidential Primary of May 28, 2022.
-With this victory, he would be reprising his 2019 role as the PDP’s presidential flagbearer in an election that promises to be as challenging as the 2015 election in which General Muhammdu Buhari (Rtd), on his fourth attempt at the presidency, defeated incumbent President Goodluck Jonathan.
+FORMER Vice President of Nigeria, Alhaji Atiku Abubakar, won a well-deserved victory at the Peoples Democratic Party’s, PDP, presidential primary of May 28, 2022.
+With this victory, he would be reprising his 2019 role as the PDP’s presidential flagbearer in an election that promises to be as challenging as the 2015 election in which General Muhammdu Buhari (retd), on his fourth attempt at the presidency, defeated incumbent President Goodluck Jonathan.

-The most effective way to choose a Vice Presidential pick is by getting one who ticks several crucial boxes.
-2023 is when the Southerners wished that power should return to the region.
-Leaders like former President Olusegun Obasanjo, Afenifere leader Pa Ayo Adebanjo, Ijaw leader Chief Edwin Clark, former secretary to the federal government Chief Olu Falae, and other foremost ethnic nationalists, political leaders, and political activists have zeroed in on the South East as the next region to take the presidency.
+The most effective way to choose a vice presidential pick is by getting one who ticks several crucial boxes.
+The year 2023 is when the Southerners wished that power should return to the region.
+Leaders like former President Olusegun Obasanjo, Afenifere leader Pa Ayo Adebanjo, Ijaw leader Chief Edwin Clark, former Secretary to the Federal Government Chief Olu Falae, and other foremost ethnic nationalists, political leaders, and political activists have zeroed in on the South-East as the next region to take the presidency.

 Prior to the eventful PDP presidential primary, several arguments were put forward by the camps of Atiku, Sokoto State Governor Aminu Tambuwa, former President of the Senate, Senator Bukola Saraki, and Bauchi State Governor Bala Mohammed.
 One of the arguments suggested that as a party out of power, the PDP could not afford to zone its presidential ticket but instead needed to be pragmatic about positioning the party to win.
 It appears that that argument won the day.

-By choosing Atiku Abubakar, the PDP, has left a lot of dashed hopes and opened old wounds in the South, particularly the South East.
-The hurt on the street in the South is real.
-The former Vice President has positioned himself as a unifier in his campaigns.
+By choosing Atiku, the PDP has left a lot of dashed hopes and opened old wounds in the South, particularly the South-East.
+The hurt on the streets in the South is real.
+The former vice president has positioned himself as a unifier in his campaigns.
 There is an urgent need for him to take bold steps toward healing those who feel shortchanged by his emergence in his party and the entire country.

 The sentiments and emotional engagements with zoning as a factor for power rotation and power-sharing is a front-burner issue, particularly in this election cycle.
-There has been a strong call for power to shift to the South East, which has not served as President or vice president since the 4th Republic began in 1999.
+There has been a strong call for power to shift to the South-East, which has not served as president or vice president since the Fourth Republic began in 1999.

-A VeePee pick from the South-East would go a long way in showing the restive region that, indeed, Atiku Abubakar, the Northern politician with the most affinity for the South East, puts his money where his mouth is and that he truly cares about the giving the people of the South-East a sense of belonging.
+A VeePee pick from the South-East would go a long way in showing the restive region that, indeed, Atiku, the Northern politician with the most affinity for the South-East, puts his money where his mouth is and that he truly cares about giving the people of the South-East a sense of belonging.

-The opponents to Atiku Abubakar’s emergence has knocked his septuagenarian status as one of the reasons why the party should not pick him.
+The opponents to Atiku’s emergence had knocked his septuagenarian status as one of the reasons why the party should not pick him.
 His critics point to out-going President Muhammadu Buhari’s ineffectual governance has been attributed to his old age.
 While, Atiku’s supporters showcase the example of American President Joe Biden and some more senior world leaders as a counter-narrative.
 None of these arguments are faulty, but none of them are sufficient either.

-Vice Presidential Atiku Abubakr is perceived as a seasoned government person and politician.
+Atiku is perceived as a seasoned government person and politician.
 He needs a complement who would attract the interest, capture the imagination, and win the business community’s confidence.

-The task before the PDP Presidential candidate is enormous to rescue, repair, and restore Nigeria, beginning with our battered economy.
-So therefore, the PDP need an experienced leader with knowledge in turnaround processes and management on its presidential ticket.
+The task before the PDP presidential candidate is enormous to rescue, repair, and restore Nigeria, beginning with our battered economy.
+So therefore, the PDP needs an experienced leader with knowledge in turnaround processes and management on its presidential ticket.